melissaweller/eCommerce/README.md

 ```
 ## Core Folder
 holds all the framework core functionality that will not be modified by the programmer / user
+The App class is there to call the appropriate Controller class and method for the received HTTP request

+## Controllers
+Controllers contain the application logic that constitutes the glue between the request (after routing) the models and the views.